 This DRM display driver for the Texas Instruments OMAP platform uses the DSS2 driver to access the display hardware and provides support for HDMI, DVI, and various LCD panels.
 This TI driver implements GEM management support for buffer allocations as well as kernel mode-setting.
 There's also a plug-in mechanism that allows integration with external kernel modules, so that other areas such as for 3D support can be easily tacked on.
 However, the driver without any external modules is fully functional and there's an accompanying xf86-video-omap open-source 2D driver for X.Org.
 There's no support for command submission to IP blocks with closed-source kernel or user-space components.

 In other words, this OMAP driver stands a chance of making it into the mainline Linux kernel tree.
 It's coming at a time when it looks like Samsung will also have a mainline DRM driver for their Exynos 4210 SoC.

 This OMAP DRM driver would initially be pushed to the Linux kernel staging area, if it's approved for integration.
 It's too bad there's no open-source 3D acceleration, but at least it can be tacked on and this is hopefully a step in the right direction.

 See this mailing list message for the driver code itself (as a patch) or the GitHub URL for checking out the OMAP X.Org driver.

-David Airlie has replied to say he would rather not merge the plug-in portion of the driver unless there is an open-source module to take avantage of the plug-in API.
+Update: David Airlie has replied to say he would rather not merge the plug-in portion of the driver unless there is an open-source module to take avantage of the plug-in API.
 Rob Clark has responded that he expects an open user within a month or so.
 This may put the OMAP driver out of reach for merging in the Linux 3.2 kernel, but would then become a target for integration in the Linux 3.3 kernel.